MarinHealth Patient Privacy Litigation

 About This Lawsuit

-This law office has filed a class action lawsuit against Marin General Hospital which operates MarinHealth Medical Center in Greenbrae, California.
-The lawsuit alleges that
+The Consumer Law Firm is prosecuting a class action lawsuit against Marin General Hospital, the entity operating the MarinHealth Medical Center in Greenbrae, California.
+The lawsuit alleges that:

 Frequently Asked Questions